 How do I remove feces stains from underwear?

 You can try soaking them in hot water with soap and a little bleach.
 Scrub them a bit then let them go through the wash cycle.
-This has worked for me a few times, but not every time.
-It's more likely to work if the stain is recent.

 I need tips for getting feces and urine out of underwear.